 Our final stop, and my favourite of the tour, was the Isokon building in Hampstead.
 Built for Molly and Jack Pritchard, it’s an elegant concrete block of 36 apartments; each with a living room, kitchenette, built-in storage, facilities for a bed and a place to wash.
 They were originally serviced flats with the option of included meals, shoe cleaning and bed making.
 Its inhabitants have included Bauhaus émigrés Walter Gropius, Marcel Breuer, and László Moholy-Nagy; architects Egon Riss and Arthur Korn; and writer Agatha Christie.
 It was Breuer who designed much of the bent ply Isokon Furniture collection.
 Moholy-Nagy designed the identity for Isokon and Riss designed the Isokon Donkey Mark I. It became quite a hub for intellectual life in North London.
 In 1972 the building was sold to Camden London Borough Council and gradually deteriorated until the 1990s when it was completely abandoned.
 In 2003 Avanti Architects were employed by Notting Hill Housing Association to sympathetically refurbish the building.
 It is now Grade I listed and its current inhabitants include Magnus Englund, one of the founders of Skandium.

-If you are interested in taking part in events like this do sign-up to The Gentlewoman Club.
-There’s a guide of the tour we took in the latest issue of The Gentlewoman and COS are selling a limited edition touring tote bag.
+If you are interested in taking part in The Gentlewoman events sign-up to The Gentlewoman Club.
+There’s a guide for the London tour we took in the latest issue of The Gentlewoman.